Dengineer24/DengiBot/README.md

 export DISC_Token="" (no "")
 ```
 and then directly after, staying in the same shell, your bot should be up and running.

+### For windows

+Directly add DISC_Token diraectly as an env variable in control panel